greg-js/arch-wiki-md-repo/wiki/_content/english/Dnsmasq.md

  `/etc/NetworkManager/NetworkManager.conf`
 ```
 [main]
-plugins=keyfile
-dhcp=dhclient
+...
 dns=dnsmasq

 ```

 Now restart NetworkManager or reboot.
 NetworkManager will automatically start dnsmasq and add 127.0.0.1 to `/etc/resolv.conf`.
-The actual DNS servers can be found in `/var/run/NetworkManager/dnsmasq.conf`.
+The actual DNS servers can be found in `/run/NetworkManager/dnsmasq.conf`.
 You can verify dnsmasq is being used by doing the same DNS lookup twice with `$ dig example.com` that can be installed with [bind-tools](https://www.archlinux.org/packages/?name=bind-tools) and verifying the server and query times.

 #### Usage with libvirt